carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 The `import` keyword supports reusing code from other files and libraries.
 All imports for a file must have only whitespace and comments between the `package` declaration and them.
+If [metaprogramming](metaprogramming.md) code generates `import`s, it must only generate imports and immediately follow the explicit `import`s.
 No other code can be interleaved.

 One or more names may be imported with a single statement.
 When multiple names are being imported, they should be specified using a [tuple](tuples.md).
 For